iamsnkr/healthcare-data-incremental-load-mongodb-pyspark/readme.md

 # Healthcare Data Analysis with Spark

-This Spark application processes healthcare data stored in CSV format on HDFS and pushes the transformed data to Manogi DB for further analysis and applications.
+This Spark application processes healthcare data stored in CSV format on HDFS and pushes the transformed data to Manogo DB for further analysis and applications.

 ## Features